Bullying Occurs Everywhere

-According to National Youth Violence Prevention Resource Center, bullying involves a wide range of behaviors, including hitting threatening, malicious teasing, name calling, sexual remarks, and indirect attacks such as spreading rumors.
+According to National Youth Violence Prevention Resource Center, bullying involves a wide range of behaviors, including hitting, threatening, malicious teasing, name calling, making sexual remarks, and attacking indirectly such as spreading rumors.
 At the core of such behaviors is the repeated attempts "to harm someone who is weaker or more vulnerable."

 In the case of schools, these verbal or physical behaviors disturb other children, and affect their physical and emotional well-being.
 This could manifest in the form of school refusal, anxiety, depression or low self-esteem.
 Students who are bullied are often isolated, and in many cases, dread going to school because bullies repeatedly pick on them.

 Children spend a great deal of their waking hours at school, and they want to feel that school is a safe place.
 Then they can develop a sense of belonging, so they can thrive and effective learning can take place.